sap-tutorials/Tutorials/tutorials/iot-ds-3-create-ui/iot-ds-3-create-ui.md

 >If you have commented out the references to `UI Deployer` in `mta.yaml` in Step 7 of [Set up SAP Fiori launchpad in Cloud Foundry to receive Notifications](iot-ds-2-create-flp) to test notification, **please revert those changes before continuing**.

   1. Right click your MTA project and add a new HTML5 Module.
-We'll reuse the MTA project created in the tutorial [Setting up the SAP Fiori launchpad in Cloud Foundry to receive Notifications](iot-ds-2-create-flp).
+You'll reuse the MTA project created in the tutorial [Setting up the SAP Fiori launchpad in Cloud Foundry to receive Notifications](iot-ds-2-create-flp).

     ![Add new HTML5 module](images/webide_ds_1.png)